2amigos/yii2-ckeditor-widget/README.md

 </pre>

 We can now add it to our CKEditor widget.
 For this example I am using `CKEditorInline` widget.
-One thing you notice on this example is that we use the preset `custom`; this is highly important as we want to add a customized toolbar to our widget.
+One thing you notice on this example is that we do not use the preset attribute; this is highly important as we want to add a customized toolbar to our widget.
 No more talking, here is the code:

 ```php